Epsilon Draconis

-Epsilon Draconis, Latinized from ε Draconis, is a fourth-magnitude star in the constellation Draco.
+Epsilon Draconis, Latinized from ε Draconis, is a binary star in the constellation Draco, with a combined apparent magnitude of 3.84, it is the eleventh-brightest star in this rather faint constellation.
 This star along with Delta Draconis (Altais), Pi Draconis and Rho Draconis forms an asterism known as Al Tāis, meaning "the Goat".
+The distance to this system has been calculated to be about 150 light-years, based on stellar parallax measurements.